sainttlaurel/BLOCKFOLIO/README.md

 ## Let’s be clear:

-- JNot built by professionals
+- Not built by professionals
-- JNot a real trading platform
+- Not a real trading platform
-- JNot financial advice
+- Not financial advice
-- Just a solo project that got out of hand
+- ust a solo project that got out of hand

 ---